MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/trades/fisherman.md

 ## Passed the Exam?
 What Now?

 - After passing the exam, it's recommended that you purchase a plot and set up a store, or rent a shop to sell your catches.
 Alternatively, you can seek employment with companies through DC #employment channel: [DC Employment](https://discord.gg/democracy)

+For more detailed information, you can refer to the [Making Money Guide.](https://wiki.democracycraft.net/government/money/)